Healthy LivingFact Sheet

 Learn more about body weight and breast cancer risk.

 Learn more about estrogen and breast cancer risk.

 Breast cancer survivors do not need intense exercise to get a survival benefit.
-One large study showed that survivors who got activity equal to a 30-minute brisk walk several times a week had a 40 percent lower risk of breast cancer death compared to less active survivors .
-Women who got more activity got more benefit .
+A pooled analysis that combined data from over 13,000 breast cancer survivors found that those who got roughly three or more hours a week of moderate paced walking had a 30 percent lower risk of death (from any cause) compared to less active survivors .

 Learn more about physical activity and breast cancer survival.